-With Plum, you’ve got a single account that offers an okay rate of interest.
-And it’s ‘easy access’ which means you can withdraw your cash whenever you need it (although you might need to allow a few days).
+With Plum, you’ve got a single account that offers a good rate of interest.
+And it’s easy access, so you can withdraw your cash whenever you need it (although you might need to allow a few days).

 Within the Plum account you can then create ‘pockets’ to save for specific things such as a holiday.
 And there’s other features to help you save more such as automatically save more money when it rains (for a rainy day fund).

 But overall, it’s simply an account that pays interest, just like any other savings account.

 Chip vs Plum: investment options